bobcgausa/cook-js/README.md

 The default shape options for drawing are listed next:

-* `ellipse`: filled ellipse partSize x partSize, color based on life
+* `ellipse`: filled ellipse partSize x partSize, color based on life, no rotation
-* `ellipse2`: filled ellipse partSize x partSize, color based on id
+* `ellipse2`: filled ellipse partSize x partSize, color based on id, no rotation
 * `image`: tinted image, color based on life, rotated by angle, and scaled by partSize
 * `point: point, color based on life
 * `rect`: filled rectangle partSize x partSize, color based on life, no rotation